 - UELAC Handbook for Branch Education Committees to UELAC Branches

-- Books for the Young at Heart – a Recommended Reading List for Elementary Schools (revised January 2013)
+- Books for the Young at Heart – a recommended reading list for elementary schools

 In general, educators may request the teacher resource books from the history/social sciences consultant with the local public/separate school board.
 Alternatively they may, contact the local branch of the UELAC or send an email with mailing address and school and/or board with which they are involved to the Chairman, Education/Outreach Committee, UELAC.